kroitor/gjk.c/README.md

-# gjk.c – Gilbert-Johnson-Keerthi in plain C
+# gjk.c – Gilbert-Johnson-Keerthi In Plain C
 This is a rough but fast implementation of GJK collision detection algorithm in plain C. Just one C file, less then 200 lines, no dependencies.
 It is in 2D for now, full 3D version is upcoming...
 This 2D-version uses Minkowski sums and builds a triangle-simplex in Minkowski space to tell if two arbitrary convex polygons are colliding.
 3D-version will be roughly the same, but will build a tetrahedron-simplex inside a 3-dimensional Minkowski space.
 It currently only tells if there is a collision or not.
 C-code for distance and contact points coming soon.

 ## Disclaimer
 Fuck licenses and copyright.
 I made it for learning purposes, this is public knowledge and it's absolutely free for any usage.

-## Usage example
+## Usage Example
 This is an illustration of the example case from [dyn4j](http://www.dyn4j.org/2010/04/gjk-gilbert-johnson-keerthi/).

 ![Example case from dyn4j](http://www.dyn4j.org/wp-content/uploads/2010/04/gjk-figure1.png "Example case from dyn4j")